All nymphs

 Lara

-Lara, also called Larunda or Muta, was a nymph who spoke too much and was punished with the loss of her tongue before becoming mother of the protective Lares.
+Lara, also called Larunda or Muta, was a nymph who spoke too much and was punished with the loss of her tongue before becoming mother of the protective Lares — silence as both wound and origin.

 Lara, the silenced Roman nymph, standing in shadow with her finger to her lips while small household spirits gather at her feet.